Over One Hundred Books in Ten Months

 Call it an homage.
 Everyone I met got immortalized somewhere.
 Some in erotica.
 Some in noir.
 Some in satire.
 Some characters are composites — three people I knew merged into one fictional person.

-The weird part: No one complained.
+The weird part: no one complained.
 Most didn't recognize themselves.
 Fiction transforms reality enough that names become new people.

-The practical part: Authentic names feel more real than generated ones.
+The practical part: authentic names feel more real than generated ones.
 "Xander Steele" reads like porn star.
 "Connor from accounts payable" reads like someone you know.

 Over a thousand characters across over 100 books.
 That's the tribute.
 Your name in my books somewhere.